Foundation Repair Dictionary

 Sump pumps tend to matter most when groundwater levels fluctuate or surface water is difficult to control.
 Proper drainage reduces reliance on pumping.

-• Swelling soil refers to soil that increases in volume as moisture content rises.
+Soil that increases in volume as moisture content rises.
 This behavior is commonly associated with certain clay-rich soils.

 Swelling soil tends to matter most when moisture changes are uneven beneath a foundation.
 Managing water sources is often more effective than focusing on the soil alone.